conehead/HelpDesk/README.md

 **Commands for Staff (Mod, Admin, OP):**

-	/helpdesk list                  | displays a list of tickets open /helpdesk read <Ticket ID>      | reads the contents of any of the tickets /helpdesk assign <Ticket ID>    | assigns the player to the ticket /helpdesk elevate <Ticket ID>   | elevates the ticket level to ADMIN or OP /helpdesk complete <Ticket ID>  | marks the ticket as complete /helpdesk remove <Ticket ID>    | removes a ticket /helpdesk urgent <Ticket ID>    | marks a ticket as urgent /helpdesk noturgent <Ticket ID> | marks a ticket as normal It's that simple.
+	/helpdesk list                    | displays a list of tickets open /helpdesk read <Ticket ID>        | reads the contents of any of the tickets /helpdesk assign <Ticket ID>      | assigns the player to the ticket /helpdesk pass <Ticket ID> <user> | passes the ticket to a different staff member /helpdesk elevate <Ticket ID>     | elevates the ticket level to ADMIN or OP /helpdesk complete <Ticket ID>    | marks the ticket as complete /helpdesk remove <Ticket ID>      | removes a ticket /helpdesk urgent <Ticket ID>      | marks a ticket as urgent /helpdesk noturgent <Ticket ID>   | marks a ticket as normal It's that simple.